-International arbitrator William Kirtley, principal of Aceris Law, is a Franco-American Harvard, Columbia and Sorbonne-trained lawyer with over seventeen years of experience specialising in international commercial arbitration, investor-State arbitration and international construction arbitration at the highest level.
+International arbitrator William Kirtley, principal of Aceris Law, is a Franco-American Harvard, Columbia and Sorbonne-trained lawyer with nearly two decades of experience specialising in international commercial arbitration, investor-State arbitration and international construction arbitration at the highest level.
 He is a member of the New York Bar, the Washington, D.C., Bar, and an inactive French Avocat à la Cour.
 He has served in arbitrations in disputes on all continents, under the UNCITRAL, ICC, ICSID, SCC, LCIA, JAMS, ICDR, CICA, CIArb, PCA, SIAC, DIAC, AFA and other arbitration rules.
 He is highly-ranked by the Legal 500, Leader's League and other prestigious rankings.
 Previously a Partner at a well-regarded Paris arbitration boutique, he was a member of the international arbitration practice groups of Shearman & Sterling LLP and Salans (now Dentons), after serving as an American Peace Corps Volunteer for two years in the Ivory Coast and working at the United Nations International Criminal Tribunal for Rwanda.
 He has won a variety of awards, including awards for outstanding character.

 Aceris Law - Partner